wayshower77/hello-world/README.md

 techies to make all these unified, cooperative ventures possible.

-A new world of infinite possibilities lies open before us for creating a better, peaceful, harmonious society, human civilization, and cosmos.
+A new world of infinite possibilities lie open before us for creating a better, peaceful, harmonious society, human civilization, and cosmos.
 Light has begun to dawn on us.
 The prospect for an ever brighter future governed by good